gmfmi/searchinGhost/README.md

 - [x] Set up a clean build process using Webpack
 - [ ] Ask someone to do a code review because I am not a Javascript dev 😅
 - [ ] Allow user to fetch data when page loads (not only on focus)
-- [ ] Maybe use the GhostContentApi library to fech the content and give more flexibility to users (also support API v2?)
+- [ ] Maybe use the GhostContentApi library to fetch the content and give more flexibility to users (also support API v2?)
 - [ ] Add callback like `onInit()`, `onDataFetch()`, ...
 - [ ] Make the demo mobile-first, currently it looks ugly on small screens